isko3k/basebuddy-docs/Simple Staker.md

 The **Simple Staking Contract** lets you stake **BUDDY tokens** and earn rewards based on how long you lock them.
 Pick a commitment level, stake your tokens, and watch your rewards grow over time — all on Base.

 > **Note:** BUDDY is a free, test-only token with no real-world or monetary value.
 It’s used purely for learning and experimenting within BaseBuddy.
+Claim your buddy tokens for free from the faucet.

 ---